wireleap/client/README.md

 This directory is for user-defined scripts which take preference over the default scripts (described below).

+Scripts on Windows have the `.bat` extension standard for batch files.

 **scripts/default/**

 This directory contains default `wireleap`-supplied scripts.
 If